 - Ability to use PlayMaker Actions instead coding.

-- And all other feature you got with the plugin instead Facebook.
+- And all other features you got with the plugin instead of Facebook.

 There are two general ways you can go with Facebook integration.
 Pretty much same as Twitter

 1) If you want to implement only posting and you do not need to know if a user posted the message or cancelled the posting sequence.